Monday, December 30, 2024

 "And you too, Elton."

-"Dorothy, do you remember that party at Betsy MacFarlane's house?
+"Ann, do you remember that party at Betsy MacFarlane's house?
 We were just kids.
 And we played that silly game."

 "Oh, yes, I certainly remember that.
-It was called 'We Dare You'.
+It was called 'We Dare You'".

 "Right.
 And the other kids voted that you and I should do a joint dare.
 I was ordered to kiss you in front of all of them.
 Remember?"

-Dorothy nodded.
+Ann nodded.

 "Well, it may seem bizarre, but I think about that challenge just about every day.
 And I regret very much that I did not kiss you when I had the chance.
 Everything might have turned out differently if I had."